 » Tennis family mourns Andrew Florent

-A top doubles player, Eagle announced his retirement after the 2004 Australian Open where he played with his good friend Pat Rafter, but later entered the Wimbledon men’s doubles with Hicham Arazi, losing in the first round.
+A top doubles player, Eagle announced his retirement following Australian Open 2004, where he played with his good friend Pat Rafter, but later entered the Wimbledon men’s doubles with Hicham Arazi, losing in the first round.

 Now a TV commentator, Eagle won five doubles titles on the ATP Tour: Gstaad, Stuttgart Outdoor and Vienna in 2002; Dubai 2001 and Adelaide 1998.